Altitude Illness - Pulmonary Syndromes Medication

 Class Summary

-Exact mechanism has not yet been well defined but has been found effective for HAPE prophylaxis in HAPE-susceptible patients.
+The exact mechanism has not yet been well defined but these agents have been found effective for HAPE prophylaxis in HAPE-susceptible patients.

 Dexamethasone (AK-Dex, Alba-Dex, Baldex, Decadron, Dexone)